canonical/microk8s/README.md

 microk8s.kubectl config view --raw > $HOME/.kube/config
 ```

-Note: The API server on port 8080 is listening on all network interfaces.
+Note: The API server by default on port 8080 is listening on all network interfaces.
 In its kubeconfig file MicroK8s is using the loopback interface, as you can see with `microk8s.kubectl config view`.
 The `microk8s.config` command will output a kubeconfig with the host machine's IP (instead of the 127.0.0.1) as the API server endpoint.

 ### Kubernetes Addons